The only CLI tool for cluster creation on Amazon EKS.

 - Provides access to the cluster with a predefined kubeconfig file.

 GitOps eksctl cluster management

 Add and remove cluster components with git-based workflows. eksctl uses GitOps to take care of installing, configuring, upgrading and maintaining production ready Kubernetes clusters on EKS, including control plane upgrades.

-Add popular extensions with GitOps for complete end to end cluster management.
-Choose from Weave Net, Helm, AWS CI tools like CodeCommit, CodeBuild, ECR, Jenkins X, AWS CodeStar, as well as Weave Scope and Weave Flux.
+Add popular extensions with GitOps for complete end-to-end cluster management.
+Choose from Weave Net, Helm, AWS CI tools like CodeCommit, CodeBuild, ECR, Jenkins X, AWS CodeStar, as well as Weave Scope and Weave GitOps.